BenjaminSiskoo/nSide/README.txt

 =================================
 Changes from higan: Super Famicom
 =================================
-   Expanded exportMemory to dump expansion chip-specific memory.

    Added a second cursor design that will be shown whenever the Super Scope is in Turbo mode.
 This is not just a simple recolor.

-   Moved the APU RAM from the SMP to the DSP.
-This is just an implementation detail and has no or very little observable effect.
+   Expanded exportMemory to dump expansion chip-specific memory.

 ==============================================================
 Changes from higan: processor/wdc65816 (affects Super Famicom)